Arijit-Char/Batch-System-Internship-Assignment---Landing-Page--/README.md

 2. Navigate to the project directory.
 3. Run `npm install` to install dependencies.
 4. Run `npm run dev` to start the development server.
-5. Click on the local server link.
+5. Click on the local server URL.

 ## Design Choices and Libraries Used